-This is thought to be accomplished through an improved understanding of ambiguous queries and long-tail keywords.
+RankBrain accomplishes this through an improved understanding of ambiguous queries and long-tail keywords.

 RankBrain uses data gathered from users’ interactions with search results to predict which pages will likely get clicked on for a brand new search query.

-Google has confirmed that RankBrain is used to rank search results and it is involved in all queries.
+Google has confirmed that RankBrain is used to rank search results and is involved in all queries.

 RankBrain differs from traditional ranking factors in that there’s not an obvious way to actively optimize for it.

 How do you optimize for ambiguous keywords or queries that no one’s ever entered into Google?

 The only option is to provide Google with as much information about a page as possible, which site owners should do anyway if they create holistic content for users.

 Illyes was asked this question once and replied with a similar sentiment:

 “you optimize your content for users and thus for RankBrain. that hasn’t changed”

 Search Engine Journal VIP Contributor Dave Davies provides more advanced tips for communicating information to Google regarding different entities on a page in A Complete Guide To The Google RankBrain Algorithm.